CryptoLover705/TokenTracker_PrivacyPolicyTOS/docs/setpricechannel.md

 4. **Success:** "✅ Successfully created a price channel for **TOKEN_SYMBOL**: <#CHANNEL_ID>"
 5. **Periodic Updates:** Every 5 minutes, the channel name is updated to reflect the new price and trend.

-### Improvements or Additional Features:
-- **Custom Trend Indicators:** Consider adding more trend indicators or emojis for a more nuanced price trend (e.g., stable, highly volatile).
-- **Error Handling in `setInterval`:** Add error handling to the periodic price update process to ensure that the bot does not crash if there’s an issue with the price update logic.
-- **More Channel Types:** Instead of using voice channels for price display, consider adding an option to use text channels for price updates, as they are easier to manage.

 This command enhances user interaction with tracked tokens by providing real-time price data and trend indicators directly in Discord.